Create a next-generation call center with Voice Agent

 - Create Watson services on IBM Cloud.

-This code pattern walked you through a Voice Gateway example that enables you to automate your call centers using Watson Assistant and Watson Text to Speech and Speech to Text services, without having to orchestrate between all of the different services yourself.
+This code pattern walked you through a Voice Agent example that enables you to automate your call centers using Watson Assistant, Watson Speech to Text, and Watson Text to Speech, without having to orchestrate between all of the different services yourself.
 The code pattern is the final part of the Watson Assistant learning path.
 You should now have a better understanding of Watson Assistant and its features.
 If you want to learn even more about Watson Assistant, take a look at the Watson Assistant product page.